-According to the Jackson County Sheriff’s Department, the woman long known to investigators as “Escatawpa Jane Doe,” has been identified as Clara Birdlong.
+According to the Jackson County Sheriff’s Department, the woman long known to researchers as “Escatawpa Jane Doe,” has been identified as Clara Birdlong.

-Birdlong was discovered on a Mississippi construction site in 1977.
-Investigators believe that she was the victim of Samuel Little, the most prolific murderer in American history.
+Birdlong was found on a Mississippi building site in 1977.
+Investigators suspect that she was the victim, or at least the perpetrator, of Samuel Little, the most prolific serial killer in American history.

-According to the department, Birdlong’s remains were found by hunters near a highway in Jackson County, Dec.
-27, 1977.
-The woman was probably a black woman of short stature with a prominent frontal gold tooth.
-She also likely wore a wig.
+According to the department, Birdlong’s remains were found near a highway in Jackson County on December 27, 1977.
+She was a small, black woman with prominent gold teeth on her front.
+It is possible that she wore a hair-do.

-Officials believe she was found about three to four months after her death.
+Officials claim she was found around three or four months after she died.

-The grandmother told investigators that her cousin was born around 1933 and went missing from Leflore County sometime in the 1970’s.
+Investigators were told by the grandmother that her cousin was born in 1933 and disappeared from Leflore County sometime around 1970.

-Investigators confirmed that Birdlong never saw or was heard from again.
+Researchers said that Birdlong was never heard from or seen again.

-Little is considered the prime suspect by the sheriff’s bureau.
+Little is believed to be the prime suspect by the sheriff.